Skip to main content

 Having a strict budget in place is the most important thing you can do to save for your next holiday.
 Setting a clear budget to manage your spending will help you cut out waste, and that extra money can go straight into your holiday fund.

-You also need to set a budget for your holiday.
-This gives you a saving target to aim for, so you can work out exactly how much you need to save each month to afford the holiday.
+You also need to set a budget for your holiday itself.
+This gives you a saving target to aim for, so you can work out exactly how much you need to save each month to afford the trip.
 Be realistic when setting your budget so you can set money aside without missing any bill payments.
+If you are struggling with multiple debts, it may be worth looking into ways to deal with your debt first before committing to saving.

 2. Consider an all-inclusive holiday